Gacaca court: History of Gacaca

 Within 17th century Rwanda, prior to colonization, the extended lineage or family (umuryango), which encompassed several households (inzu), was the main unit of social organization within Rwandan society.
 The status of people within families was based upon the age and sex of the person.
-Only aged married men, without living parents, were independent while all others, especially women, were dependent upon what the men dictated.
-The family lineage controlled arranged marriages, ancestral traditions and ceremonies, the payment or retrieval of debts, and was the primary source of security for people.
+Only older married men, without living parents, were independent while all others, especially women, were to be dependent and subservient to men.
+The family lineage controlled arranged marriages, ancestral traditions and ceremonies, payment or retrieval of debts, and was the primary source of security.

-Ruling over these lineages were kings (mwami).
-Within Rwanda, kings ruled over many different sections of Rwanda.
-The king, within Rwandan society, embodied power, justice, and knowledge and was the mediator of any major dispute within their region.
-However, before disputes were brought to the kings, they were heard locally by wise men as what is referred to as Gacaca.
+Ruling over these lineages were kings (mwami) presiding over their respective kingdoms.
+The king, within Rwandan society, embodied power, justice, and knowledge and was responsible for mediating major disputes within his region.
+However, before disputes were brought to the kings, they were heard locally by wise men in Gacaca gatherings.

-The name Gacaca is derived from the Kinyarwanda word umucaca meaning “a plant so soft to sit on that people prefer to gather on it”.
-Originally, Gacaca gatherings were meant to restore order and harmony within communities by acknowledging wrongs and having justice restored to those who were victims.
+The name Gacaca is derived from the Kinyarwanda word umucaca meaning "a plant so soft to sit on that people prefer to gather on it".
+Gacaca gatherings were meant to restore order and harmony within communities by acknowledging wrongs and pursuing justice for the victim.

-However, with the colonization of Rwanda and the arrival of western systems of law, Rwandan society soon began to change as a whole.
-With this implementation and usage of western legal systems, Rwandans began to go to courts to deal with their disputes.
-In turn, kings and wisemen soon began to lose their legitimacy within Rwandan society.
-And with this loss of legitimacy, Gacaca courts began to dwindle down in numbers.
+The colonization of Rwanda and introduction of Western law systems transformed Rwandan society, with Rwandans going to westernized courts to settle disputes.
+As the kings and wise men declined in legitimacy, Gacaca courts began to dwindle.